 Using sorts as part of instruction or practice is one of my (and my students’) favorite reading activities.
 I feel like you can never have enough hands-on activities and they are honestly few and far between when it comes to upper elementary reading.
-This post will share some FREE reading sorts for 4th and 5th grade with ideas for implementing them in your classroom.
+This post will share some FREE reading sorts for 4th and 5th grade with ideas for implementing them in your classroom, including a digital version for Google Slides!

 About the Sorts